 We are eager to learn from this year's experience, and thereby to improve the learning outcomes of current and future students.
 Students are invited to provide feedback (positive or negative) to the course convener or a tutor, at any time.
-There is a discussion forum ("suggestion box") on moodle and a box taken to lectures for this purpose.
+There is a discussion forum ("suggestion box") on moodle for this purpose.